We Know Media, We Know Code, We Know Design

 How to Find the Canonical URL

 It depends on how your site is built.
-Ask your web developer if you need to.
+Ask support if you need to.
 Here are several ways that might work:

 Example: Mistake in NAP Consistency